 United Bible Societies has been tasked by other Bible agencies with maintaining a physical archive of all published Scriptures and producing the annual Scripture Language Report.
-This reports on physical copies registered at one of the official deposit libraries, with the Bible Society of Brazil now taking the lead responsibility for this service.
-The figures for 2012 record that the complete Bible has now been translated into 484 languages and the New Testament into 1,257 languages.
+This reports on physical copies registered at one of the official Bible libraries, with the Bible Society of Brazil now taking the lead responsibility for this service.
+The figures for 2013 record that the complete Bible has now been translated into 491 languages and the New Testament into 1,257 languages.

 Erní Seibert, Communications and Social Outreach Secretary, Bible Society of Brazil

-Bible Search is a search engine created by the American Bible Society to take advantage of the growing global access to the internet to give people access to Scripture online wherever they live in the world.
-Bible Search is a ministry partner of the Digital Bible Library and has 392 versions and 297 languages.
-The user interface is available in 12 languages.
+Bible Search is a search engine created by American Bible Society to take advantage of the growing global access to the internet to give people access to Scripture online.
+Bible Search now has 582 versions in 466 languages.